michaelmov/michaelmovsesov.com/content/articles/get-key-with-highest-value-from-a-javascript-object.markdown

 published: true

 ---
-Supposed you have the follwing JavaScript object and you need to find the key with the highest value - which is `b` in this case.
+Suppose you have the following JavaScript object and you need to find the key with the highest value - which is `b` in this case.

 ```javascript
 const numberObj = {